Note: To read The Wishing Map from the beginning, click here.

 ⇔ ⇔ ⇔

-She started to look at her hands, but at that moment the Beast plunged its gargantuan neck toward them.
+She started to look at her hands, but at that moment the Beast plunged its gargantuan neck down toward them.
 It surrounded them with its huge foreclaws and encircled them from behind with its thirty foot tail.
 Boiling saliva oozed from between its teeth, smoke billowed from its nostrils.
 Its leathery lips curled in a predatorial sneer.

 Zack had no weapon, and Gina apparently no longer did either.
 Within seconds they would be roasted alive or sucked into an abyss of teeth, or both.
 Where’s the broadsword?
 And what am I holding?
 Gina was about to look down when she heard a human voice over the Beast’s growl.
 Just as the creature thrust its head forward, something blurred in front of her.